 Time passes very quickly and it’s already the fifth day of our stay in Gran Canaria.
 It’s actually the sixth day if you count the evening after arrival.
 Today we covered the most kilometres and took the most pictures.
 It’s definitely my favourite day on the island.
 We drove through the whole Gran Canaria along the coast.
 Since we saw a lot, the report will be divided into two separate posts.
 Below is a map of the trip (click here):

 We set off a bit earlier, because we have a long road ahead of us.
-We drive along the motorway to the north.
-We pass the capital of Las Palmas, which was visited yesterday, on the left, and a moment later we drive right over the ocean.
-We can see Las Canteras beach in the distance.
+We drive along the motorway to the north passing the capital of Las Palmas, which was visited yesterday, on the left, and a moment later we drive right over the ocean.
+Las Canteras beach can be seen in the distance.
 I suspect that at that time there are not many people there, because the weather forecast was not lying and the north of the island is cloudy.
 We will visit only one town we care about and we will run back to the south.
 The route we follow is really beautiful.
 I observe the coastline through the glass and the waves crashing against the rocks, I look in front of me to admire the waves emerging from the distance of the town.

 Puerto de las Nieves